fossabot/GiG.Core/docs/GiG.Core.Orleans.Clustering.Kubernetes.Client.md

 # GiG.Core.Orleans.Clustering.Kubernetes.Client

-This Library provides an API to register an Orleans Client running on Kubernetes
+This Library provides an API to register an Orleans Client running on Kubernetes.

 ## Basic Usage